LeoKuhorev/reading-notes/class_19.md

 [Selenium with Python](https://selenium-python.readthedocs.io/) - provides a simple API to write functional/acceptance tests using Selenium WebDriver.
 Through Selenium Python API you can access all functionalities of Selenium WebDriver in an intuitive way;
 [Watchdog](https://pythonhosted.org/watchdog/) - Python API library and shell utilities to monitor file system events.

+[shutil](https://pymotw.com/3/shutil/) module includes high-level file operations such as copying and archiving.

 ### ReGex

 Using `r` prefix makes the string raw (will be interpreted as-is)